 The Bank also monitors RITS's components to ensure that issues are detected in a timely manner.
 The monitoring aims to detect system problems within 15 minutes of their inception.
-In some cases, automated tools are used, which verify the operation of system components at intraday intervals as short as one minute.
+In some cases, automated tools are used, which verify the operation of system components at intraday intervals as short as one minute, and provide automatically generated email alerts to relevant Bank staff if any issues are detected.
+These include third-party tools which test connectivity by logging in from outside of the Bank's internal communications network and deliver data on the performance of RITS's components back to Bank staff in real time.
 System liquidity, and the value and volume of queued and settled payments relative to historical averages, are also monitored on a near real-time basis.
-In 2012, monitoring of the RITS system after business hours was introduced, to improve monitoring of overnight processing and to facilitate the submission and settlement of retail payments.69
+In 2012, monitoring of the RITS system after business hours was introduced, to improve monitoring of overnight processing and to facilitate the submission and settlement of retail payments.